kms54321/English-Translation-for-Baidu-Wangpan/README.md

 Baidu Netdisk / Cloud app English translation files

+It's far from perfect: the layout is screwey in places, and as the translations are from google, they are also somewhat screwey in places.
+But it's definitely functional.

 Thanks to zeffy for his/her panyi.exe, which simplifies the process of inserting translations.
 This fork is for the purpose of distributing updates for the panyi.ini and DuiStringTable.xml files.